iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/DerivedProperty.ecdbtest.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](../../../../LICENSE.md) for license terms and full copyright notice.

-# DerivedPropertyExp Simple select for all types of derived properties
+# Simple select for all types of derived properties

 - dataset: AllProperties.bim